 Revoking a key

-In the portal API key list, click "Revoke" next to the entry.
+In the portal API key list, click Revoke next to the entry and confirm in the dialog that opens.
 From the next CI call onwards, the key returns 401 Unauthorized.

 There is no "un-revoke" — if you made a mistake, simply create a new key.